 “So time travel is real?
 Those were real Nazis?”

 “Making a time machine is easy.
 People have built time machines as far back as 1895 AD in your continuum’s dating system.
-Most are scientists and explorers wanting to witness history, but others like Hanns cause trouble by changing things.”
+Most are scientists and explorers who want nothing more than to witness history, but others like Hanns cause trouble by changing things.”

 Terra’s mouth hung open for a moment.
 She then put the hammer in her bag before turning back to Alya.
 “Um.
 Silverwind is it?”